ShoCodeJP/ShoCode/papers/template.md

 ## Code Examples

-[Include reusable code snippets, programming language examples, scripts, or configuration/infrastructure as code to demonstrate your technical expertise.
+[Include reusable code snippets, programming language examples, scripts, or configuration/infrastructure as code to support your technical proposal.
 You can include the code here or link to the code in an article, repo or pull request.]

 ## Event Registration Preference